About Shire Tree Farm

 Shire Tree Farm provides valuable wildlife habitat and is home to Whitetail deer, foxes, coyotes, raccoons, rabbits, groundhogs, squirrels, hawks, turkeys, ducks, geese and numerous songbirds.
 Our tree field helps filter the water that makes its way into the north branch of the Pawtuxet River, state-designated trout waters.

 We are proud to be a part of the local community.
-We support the annual Hope 4th of July fireworks display, and have sponsored the Scituate High School music program, and local 4-H groups and libraries.
+We support the local fire department, Scituate schools and youth groups.

 We care for our trees on average for 8 to 10 years before they are harvested and sold.
 The young trees we transplant into the field each year are typically 5 years old.
 That makes the age of a 7’-8’ tall tree 13 years when it is harvested!
 During this time each tree is trimmed every year to get that perfect shape.
 Fertilizer is applied as needed, the fields are kept mowed, and adequate water is provided.